Preschool PTSD Treatment (PPT)

 Population:

-This study examined the efficacy and feasibility of Preschool PTSD Treatment (PPT) for treating posttraumatic stress disorder (PTSD) in children 3-6 years of age exposed to heterogeneous types of traumas.
-Note that the model utilized in this study used specific Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) techniques with young children [now called PPT].
-Children were assigned to either a 12-session treatment group or 12-week waitlist group.
-Measures utilized include Treatment Fidelity Checklist (TFC), the Preschool Age Psychiatric Assessment (PAPA), the Adverse Events Checklist (AEC), and the Adaptability Checklist–Child (ACC).
-Results indicated the treatment group improved significantly more on symptoms of PTSD, but not on depression, separation anxiety, oppositional defiant, or attention deficit/hyperactivity disorders.
+The purpose of the study was to examine the efficacy and feasibility of trauma-focused cognitive behavioral therapy (TF-CBT) for treating posttraumatic stress disorder (PTSD) in three- through six-year-old children exposed to heterogeneous types of traumas.
+Participants were randomly assigned in Phase 2 to either 12-session manualized TF-CBT [now called Preschool PTSD Treatment (PPT)] or 12-weeks waitlist.
+Measures utilized include the Treatment Fidelity Checklist (TFC), the Preschool Age Psychiatric Assessment (PAPA), the Adverse Events Checklist (AEC), and the Adaptability Checklist–Child (ACC).
+Results indicate that the TF-CBT group improved significantly more on symptoms of PTSD, but not on depression, separation anxiety, oppositional defiant, or attention deficit/hyperactivity disorders.
 After the waiting period, all participants were offered treatment.
 Effect sizes were large for PTSD, depression, separation anxiety, and oppositional defiant disorders, but not attention-deficit/hyperactivity disorder.
 At follow-up, the effect size increased for PTSD, while remaining fairly constant for the comorbid disorders.
-The frequencies with which children were able to understand and complete specific TF-CBT techniques documented the feasibility this treatment across this age span [now called PPT].
-Limitations include high attrition rates and small sample size.
+The frequencies with which children were able to understand and complete specific techniques documented the feasibility of TF-CBT across this age span.
+Limitations include that the study was conducted in a very young population that was mostly minority and single parent, the small size of the samples, and the 6-month follow-up was for the intervention group only.

 Population:

-Note: This study uses the same sample as Scheeringa, et al. (2011).
-This paper examines maternal and child characteristics as moderators of the cognitive-behavioral intervention's [now called Preschool PTSD Treatment (PPT)] outcomes in preschool children.
-Children were randomly assigned to either a 12-session treatment group or a 12-week waitlist group.
-Measures utilized include the Preschool Age Psychiatric Assessment (PAPA) and the NIMH-Diagnostic Interview Schedule (DIS) modules for major depression and posttraumatic stress disorder (PTSD).
-Results indicated maternal depression was associated with higher initial child PTSD symptoms and was associated with increasing PTSD symptom trends at follow-up suggesting potential child PTSD symptom relapse.
-Maternal PTSD symptoms similarly predicted differential child separation anxiety symptom change, but not child PTSD symptom change.
-Limitations include high attrition rates and small sample size.
+The study used the same sample as Scheeringa et al. (2011).
+The purpose of the study was to examine maternal and child characteristics as moderators of posttraumatic stress (PTS) treatment outcomes in preschool children.
+Participants were randomly assigned in Phase 2 to either 12-session manualized TF-CBT [now called Preschool PTSD Treatment (PPT)] or 12-weeks waitlist.
+Measures utilized include the Treatment Fidelity Checklist (TFC), the Preschool Age Psychiatric Assessment (PAPA), the Adverse Events Checklist (AEC), and the Adaptability Checklist–Child (ACC).
+Results indicate that maternal depression was associated with higher initial child posttraumatic stress disorder (PTSD) symptoms and was associated with increasing PTSD symptom trends at follow-up, suggesting potential child PTSD symptom relapse.
+Maternal PTSD symptoms similarly predicted differential child separation anxiety symptom change but not child PTSD symptom change.
+Limitations include high attrition rates, the 6-month follow-up was for the intervention group only, and the small sample size.

 Additional References